yuxuanxc/tp/docs/UserGuide.md

 <span style="display:block;align:center">![Diagram explaining Itinerary Attraction](images/ItineraryAttraction.PNG)</span>
 <div align='center'><i><sup>Figure 9.
 Diagram simulating the attractions found in an itinerary</sup></i></div><br>

-In the figure 9 above, you have selected Itinerary 1 with `show-itinerary 1` command, shown with a yellow border.
+In the figure 9 above, you have selected Itinerary 1 with `select-itinerary 1` command, shown with a yellow border.
 Attraction 1A is an itinerary attraction.
 It has all the same fields as Attraction A, but it has the additional field of the start/end time.